mindspore-ai/docs/docs/mindspore/source_en/migration_guide/analysis_and_preparation.md

 There are two methods to analyze API compliance:

-1. Scanning API by MindSpore Dev Toolkit.
+1. Scanning API by MindSpore Dev Toolkit (recommended).
 2. Querying the API Mapping Table.

 ### Scanning API by Toolkit